 - Naturally functioning ‘wiggling’ rivers will create fresh gravel riffles for spawning and juvenile trout.

 - Trees and shrubs on the river banks provide shade to keep rivers cool as well as providing beaver food and more wildlife habitat for increased biodiversity.

 - Vegetated areas on both banks to reduce diffuse pollution from agriculture and roads.

 - Wooded corridors to absorb carbon and reduce air pollution.

 Such a riparian zone is the stuff of dreams for the Wild Trout Trust in terms of the benefit it would bring to trout populations.
 We believe that the popular momentum behind beaver reintroduction can help make such a dream a reality.
-The proposed Environmental Land Management Scheme (ELMS) which pays farmers for public goods is the perfect opportunity to create buffer zones along our rivers.
+WTT is working with the Beaver Trust to help achieve 20m buffer zones along our rivers.